wp-plugins/meeting-scheduler-by-vcita/readme.txt

 3. After installation has finished, click "Activate".
 4. Click the "Plugins" menu on the left and choose "vCita Meeting Scheduler".
 5. Enter your e-mail address, first and last name and click "Save Settings".
-6. Follow instructions sent to you by email from vCita.com to complete configuration.

 For manual installation instructions and additional widgets - look at the FAQ section